Dr. Furkan Öztürk

 I received my undergraduate degree in Physics from Bilkent University in Ankara, Turkiye.
 For my bachelor's thesis, I worked with Prof. Mehmet Özgür Oktel on dipolar quantum droplets and developed a finite temperature theory describing their beyond mean-field properties.

 In 2018, I began my Ph.D. studies at Harvard University's Department of Physics, under the supervision of Prof. Markus Greiner.
 Initially, my research involved the building of an erbium quantum gas microscope.
 Within the Erbium Lab, I constructed an ultra-low noise optical lattice to explore the extended Hubbard physics of dipolar quantum gases, under a high-resolution objective.
 After receiving my Master of Arts degree in 2020, I switched my research interests towards the origins of life and joined Sasselov Group in 2021.
+There, I earned my PhD degree in 2024 under the supervision of Prof. Dimitar Sasselov.
+My PhD research on the origins of biological homochirality was awarded the Gertrude and Maurice Goldhaber Prize by the Harvard Physics department.

-Currently, my work centers on investigating the origins of biomolecular homochirality, as well as studying the effects of solar UV irradiation on prebiotic chemistry.
+My research is centered on investigating the origins of biomolecular homochirality, as well as studying the effects of solar UV irradiation on prebiotic chemistry.
 In my homochirality research, I investigate the role of magnetic surfaces as chiral agents due to a phenomenon known as the chiral-induced spin selectivity (CISS) effect.
 In my recent work, by utilizing magnetic surfaces as templates for the asymmetric crystallization of an RNA precursor, I demonstrated a robust way of achieving homochirality in RNA under prebiotic conditions.

 Bond of Union